platformio/platformio-core/docs/plus/unit-testing.rst

 6. Place test to ``test`` directory.
 If you have more than one test, split them into sub-folders.
-For example, ``test/test_1/*.[c,cpp,h]``, ``test_N/*.[c,cpp,h]``, etc. If no such directory in ``test`` folder, then PlatformIO Test System will treat the source code of ``test`` folder as SINGLE test.
+For example, ``test/test_1/*.[c,cpp,h]``, ``test_N/*.[c,cpp,h]``, etc. If no such directory in ``test`` folder, then PlatformIO Testing Engine will treat the source code of ``test`` folder as SINGLE test.
 7. Run tests using :ref:`cmd_test` command.